dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q05.md

 # BEGIN SOLUTION

-Because it uses a dataset where there are many more non-winners than winners.
+Bubble 3: because it uses a dataset where there are many more non-winners than winners.

 Each year there is only one winner, but then hundreds of non-winners!
 This skews the data and makes it harder to figure out if someone won or lost because of their birthday and level.